 The Chief Constable is responsible for operational policing matters, direction and control of police personnel, and for putting in place proper arrangements for governance of the force.
 The PCC is required to hold him to account for the exercise of those functions and those of persons under his direction and control.
 It follows that the PCC must be assured that the force has appropriate mechanisms in place for maintenance of good governance, and that these operate in practice.
-The relationship between the PCC, Chief Constable, Police and Crime Panel and Home Secretary is guided by the Policing Protocol Order 20112.
+The relationship between the PCC, Chief Constable, Police and Crime Panel and Home Secretary is guided by the Policing Protocol Order 2023.
+This was amended from the 2011 order and outlines the expected relationship between them.